Orange County Child Support Attorneys

 The Courts must ensure that the child support orders are “guideline” or consistent with the computer programs unless the parties agree to a lower child support number or a higher child support number (and there are some exceptions on when the Court, on its own, can go above the “guideline” support order).
 In addition to “base” child support.

 Child support is usually ordered paid until each minor child reaches the age of 18 or if the minor child is unmarried and a full-time high school student, then support continues until the child completes high school or turns 19.
 Keep in mind that child support is not automatically modified just because your child moves in with you or lives with you or if you lose your job or whatever the situation may be.
 You MUST have it modified otherwise you will owe whatever amounts you failed to pay despite the fact that your time increased with your child (this will create an arrearage and you have no option but to pay it).
-The same applies for various other situations (if you lose your job, if the other parent is now working or making more than when the order was first issued, etc.).
+The same applies to various other situations (if you lose your job, if the other parent is now working or making more than when the order was first issued, etc.).